 9/ Take the photo

 You made it!
 Enjoy it… and make sure you get a decent photo.
 Don’t be rushed by the other people queueing for their turn.
-You won’t be able to come back and do it again if it didn’t come out right…
+You won’t be able to come back and climb Kilimanjaro again if it didn’t come out right (well you could, but that’d be a very expensive photo!).
+Luckily I still had enough energy to get the photo I’d been planning in my head for the last eight days…

 10/ Have a well-deserved beer